-7.1 When installed on suitable walls, the panel can adequately transfer to the wall the self-weight and negative (suction) and positive (pressure) wind loads normally experienced in the United Kingdom.

-7.2 Positive wind load is transferred to the substrate wall directly via bending and compression of the panel (brick-slips and insulation) and through the sheathing board and battens to the structural frame or SIP.

-7.3 Negative wind pressure is resisted by the bond between each component; the panels are retained by the mechanical fixings secured to the sheathing board and battens to the structural frame or SIP.
+- 7.1 When installed on suitable walls, the panel can adequately transfer to the wall the self-weight and negative (suction) and positive (pressure) wind loads normally experienced in the United Kingdom. - 7.2 Positive wind load is transferred to the substrate wall directly via bending and compression of the panel (brick-slips and insulation). - 7.3 Negative wind pressure is resisted by the bond between each component; the panels are retained by the mechanical fixings secured to substrate.

-7.4 The wind loads on the wall should be calculated in accordance with BS EN 1991-1-4 : 2005.
+7.4 The wind loads on the wall should be calculated in accordance with BS EN 1991-1-4: 2005.
 Special consideration should be given to locations with high wind-load pressure coefficients (additional fixings may be necessary).
-In accordance with BS EN 1990 : 2002, it is recommended that a load factor of 1.5 is used to determine the ultimate wind load to be resisted by the system.
+In accordance with BS EN 1990: 2002, it is recommended that a load factor of 1.5 is used to determine the ultimate wind load to be resisted by the system.

-7.5 An assessment of the structural performance for a particular building must be carried out by a suitably qualified and experienced individual to confirm that:

-- the SIP, steel and timber frame and sheathing are capable of withstanding the loads applied to it from the panel system and resisting the temporary additional loads that may be applied as a result of installing the system (ignoring any positive contribution that may occur from the system), and have an acceptable resistance to the pull-out of fixings.
-The system must be secured to the substrate with fixings that pass through the outer layer of the sheathing board, which must be mechanically fixed to the vertical supports within the cavity to create a nominal 15 mm wide drained cavity in front of the sheathed steel/timber frame or SIP substrate.
-The cavities can be ventilated, or vented and drained depending on the frame structure (see Figure 4) - the proposed system and associated fixing layout provide adequate resistance to negative wind loads based on the results of the site investigation and test results - an appropriate number of site-specific pull-out tests are conducted on the sheathing board and steel/timber frame or SIP to determine the minimum resistance to failure of the fixings.
-The characteristic pull-out resistance should be determined in accordance with the guidance given in ETAG 014 : 2011, Annex D, using 60% of the mean value of the five smallest measured values at the ultimate load.
+- 7.5 An assessment of the structural performance for a particular building must be carried out by a suitably qualified and experienced individual to confirm that: - the substrate wall is capable of withstanding the loads applied to it from the panel system and resisting the temporary additional loads that may be applied as a result of installing the system (ignoring any positive contribution that may occur from the system), and have an acceptable resistance to the pull-out of fixings - the proposed system and associated fixing layout provide adequate resistance to negative wind loads based on the results of the site investigation and test results - an appropriate number of site-specific pull-out tests are conducted on the substrate of the building to determine the minimum resistance to failure of the fixings.
+The characteristic pull-out resistance should be determined in accordance with the guidance given in ETAG 014: 2011, Annex D, using 60% of the mean value of the five smallest measured values at the ultimate load.

-7.6 The number and centres of battens and fixings should be determined by the system designer.
-Provided the substrate is suitable and an appropriate fixing is selected, the mechanical fixings will adequately support and transfer the weight of the brick-slip panel system to the substrate wall.

-7.7 The dynamic wind load test carried on the Gebrik Insulating Brick Cladding System fixed to a steel framed structure with studs spaced at 600 mm centres and mechanically fixed with 9 fixings per panel, achieved the ultimate design pressure of 2.4 kPa.

-7.8 A typical example of characteristic pull-out strengths for the fixings taken from tests, is given in Table 5: the fixings must be selected to suit the loads concerned.
+- 7.6 The number and centres of fixings should be determined by the system designer.
+Provided the substrate is suitable and an appropriate fixing is selected, the mechanical fixings will adequately support and transfer the weight of the panel system to the substrate wall. - 7.7 The dynamic wind load test carried on the Gebrik Insulating Brick Cladding System fixed to a solid wall construction and mechanically fixed with 9 fixings per panel, achieved the ultimate design pressure of 2.7 kPa. - 7.8 A typical example of characteristic pull-out strengths for the fixings taken from tests, is given in Table 4; the fixings must be selected to suit the loads concerned.

-Table 5 Fixings - typical characteristic pull-out strength.
-S
+Table 4 Fixings - typical characteristic pull-out strengths